Top 5 UX Loading Animations

 I love me a well-designed loading animation!

 I started thinking about the loading icon back in 2014 when I had my first job in UX at Google as a motion designer.
 This was a time when loading speeds were slower than today, and technology was getting advanced enough to incorporate animations.
-When I designed the Google circular loader, (ahem, not to be braggadocious but uh, only used a gajillion times, all over the place, everyday, teehee) I saw how a loader can do many things.
+When I designed the Google circular loader (ahem, not to be braggadocious, but uh, I only used a gazillion times, all over the place, every day, teehee), I saw how a loader could do many things.
 It can make me less impatient while waiting for content to load.
-It can communicate “yeah, I know, you’re waiting, but hey here’s a gentle little sideshow.”
+It can communicate, “Yeah, I know you’re waiting, but hey, here’s a gentle little sideshow.”
 It even makes me feel – sniff – taken care of.

 1. Workable